Kent and Medway Medical School: Teaching

-Undergraduate programme
+Undergraduate Program

 Structure

-The UG programme is closely linked to the 5-year programme offered by the KMMS' contingency school BSMS.
+The UG program is linked to the five-year program offered by the KMMS' contingency school BSMS.
 It starts with two years of systems-based modules which cover the major body systems and include the foundational biopsychosocial knowledge required before years 3–5.
-Each year of years 1 and 2 also includes a Skills for Clinical Practice module and a Professional Development and Person Centred Care (PDPCP) module which each lasts for the full academic year.
-The PDPCP modules include immersion weeks of placement in General Practice and Community Health.
-There are 6 weeks of clinical placement in year 1 and 7 weeks in year 2.
-This amounts to one of the largest amounts of clinical placement time in the early stages of the programme of any UK medical school.
+Years 1 and 2 also includes a Skills for Clinical Practice (SCP) module, a Professional Development and Person-Centered Care (PDPCP) module and a Community and Primary Care in Practice (CPCP) module which each lasts for the full academic year.
+The CPCP modules include immersion weeks of placement in General Practice and Community Health.
+There are 6 weeks of clinical placement in year 1 and 2.
+This amounts to one of the largest amounts of clinical placement time in the early stages of the program of any UK medical school.

-Years 3, 4 and 5 have yet to be delivered, but the school plans that they will be based on the principle of Longitudinal Integrated Placements (LIPs).
+Years 3, 4, and 5 have yet to be delivered, but the school plans that they will be based on the principle of Longitudinal Integrated Placements (LIPs).
 This will involve students spending nearly the entire academic year on placement.

 Final exams will happen around Easter time in year 5 and are followed by an Elective module and a Transition to Practice module.

-Student selected components (SSCs)
+Student-selected components (SSCs)

-KMMS students have the opportunity to engage in some compulsory, but student selected activities.
-As in the BSMS programme students complete SSCs in Years 1 and 2.
+KMMS students have the opportunity to engage in some compulsory, but student-selected activities.
+As in the BSMS program students complete SSCs in Years 1 and 2.
 In year 4 there is a yearlong module called the Individual Research Project and in year 5 there is an Elective module.

 Intercalation

-KMMS students will have the opportunity to intercalate.
-After the 3rd year they have the option to do an intercalated bachelor's degree, after 4th year they can choose to do an intercalated master's degree.
+After the 3rd year, KMMS students have the option to do an intercalated bachelor's degree, and after 4th year they can choose to do an intercalated master's degree.

 Admissions

-As one of five new schools which were granted places in 2018, KMMS has a strong mission to widen participation in medicine.
-This means broadening the demographic of students who get the opportunity to become doctors and ensuring that any unfair biases within their selection system are removed.
-In 2019 and 2020 they had approximately 1500 applications for 100 places.
+As one of five new schools which were granted places in 2018, KMMS states its mission is to increase participation in medicine by broadening the demographic of students who get the opportunity to become doctors.
+In 2019 and 2020 it has received approximately 1500 applications for 100 places.

-KMMS welcomes applications from school leavers, graduate entrants and from people who have completed Access to Medicine programmes.
+KMMS receives applications from school leavers, graduate entrants and from people who have completed Access to Medicine programs.
 All applicants must apply via the Universities and Colleges Admissions Service (UCAS) and complete the University Clinical Aptitude Test (UCAT) in the year that they apply to the school.

 After application and shortlisting all selected applicants are invited to a Multiple Mini Interview (MMI).

-The school issues offer letters to selected applicants in time with the usual UCAS timeline for medical and dental programmes.
+The school issues offer letters to selected applicants in time with the UCAS timeline for medical and dental programs.